heavyind/vue-trans/README.md

 # Heavy Industries `vue-trans`

-## What this is

-You're looking at a Vue plugin to help transition elements in and out upon page transition.
+A Vue plugin to help transition elements in and out upon page transition.

+## Warning

+This package is very alpha.
+It works, and it's fun to play with, but it needs documentation and testing.
+Use at your own risk.

 ## Why this is